- 1 The history of banh mi

 Address: 115 Tran Cao Van – Opening Hours: 7 a.m – 7 p.m.
 Monday – Sunday – Cost: 20,000 VND (0.85c USD)

 One of the Hoi An powerhouses of banh mi, Madam Khanh – The Banh Mi Queen, has been constructing banh mi gems for over 30 years and has been selling street food for over 50.
-The business is named after her husband, who can usually be found quietly walking through the restaurant assisting customers.
-The storefront is only a short distance north of the Old Town and can easily be missed by passersby if you’re not paying attention.
+Named after her husband, who can usually be found quietly walking through the restaurant assisting customers.
+The storefront, only a short distance north of the Old Town, easily missed by passersbys not paying attention.

 The Queen’s banh mi stands out from the crowd with easily distinguishable fillings and sauces—It’s saucy, rich, sweet, and savoury.
 This may sound like a regular banh mi, but it’s not.
 Inside the sandwich, you’ll find roast pork or chicken depending on your choice, Vietnamese sausage, the usual herb and vegetable mix, as well as a strip of well-seasoned omelette.
-The highlight, though, is their secret sauce that’s slathered in just before placing the filling.
+The highlight though, their secret sauce, slathered in just before the filling.
 This incredible sauce is a huge part of the flavour profile of the final banh mi.
 While most stands provide a number of choices, the Queen specialises in only this one, along with a vegetarian version.

 Hidden Hint: The Queen does have pre-made banh mi for people looking for a takeaway order.
-While the banh mi is good, the texture isn’t as nice as a freshly made one.
+The banh mi is good, but the texture not as nice as a freshly made one.
 If ordering one for takeaway, asking for a fresh one is advisable.
 If you have time, sitting in the restaurant is the best choice to get the best quality banh mi from The Queen.

 Banh Mi Lanh